OpenEPaperLink/Home_Assistant_Integration/README.md

-# open_epaper_link_homeassistant
+# OpenEPaperLink Intrgration for Home Assistant
+<h1>This project is work in Progress</h1>
-Home assistant Integration for the OpenEPaperLink project
+Home assistant Integration for the [OpenEPaperLink](https://github.com/jjwbruijn/OpenEPaperLink) project